waa/mtx-changer-python/README.md

 ```
 - The list command does not care about the slot, drive device, nor drive index, but they must be present.

-The listall command will return a list of all slots in a different formats depending on whether the location represents a Drive, a Slot, or an Input/Output location:
+The listall command will return a list of all slots in different formats depending on whether the location represents a Drive, a Slot, or an Input/Output location, and whether it is full or empty:
 ```
 # ./mtx-changer-python.py /dev/chgr0 listall X Y Z JobId JobName
 D:0:F:30:G03030TA